saucelabs/elemental-next/frontend/docs/updated-tips/3-work-with-frames/3-work-with-frames-java.md

 Now you're ready to handily defeat frames when they cross your path.

-Thanks to [Roman Isko](https://github.com/RomanIsko) for contributing the initial Java code for this tip!
-Want me to cover more tips in Java or other programming languages?
-Send me a pull request for an existing tip and I will!
-All code examples are open source and available [here](http://github.com/tourdedave/elemental-selenium-tips).
+Thanks to [Roman Isko](https://github.com/RomanIsko) for contributing the initial Java code for this tip.

 Happy Testing!